Episode

 .

-leaders on the tribe want to get rid of me because I messed up a challenge,
+Dana: If the leaders on the tribe want to get rid of me because I messed up a challenge, I would understand.

 .